opentargets/platform-etl-backend/README.md

 - The input file(s) must:
   - in json format
   - have a fields:
-    - 'id' which maps 1-to-1 to either a Drugbank ID or ChEMBL ID.
-The 'id' field must not contain a mixture of both.
-If the ID is unknown the data will be discarded silently.
-If a mixture of ids are provided, it is indeterminate which of the two will be used.
+    - 'id' which maps 1-to-1 to a ChEMBL ID.
     - 'source'
     - 'reference'